 The College of Arts and Cultural Studies offers an undergraduate curriculum which encompasses significant areas of liberal arts knowledge—fine arts, humanities, languages and literature.
-The College of Arts and Cultural Studies houses the academic departments of Communication and Media, History, Humanities & Government, English & Modern Languages, Music, and Theatre, Dance & Visual Arts.
+The College of Arts and Cultural Studies houses the academic departments of School of Communication & Public Affairs, School of Liberal Arts, School of Worship, Media, and Performing Arts

 We consider our alumni's accomplishments the greatest evidence of our school's effectiveness:

 - Our graduates are employed by ABC, NBC, CBS, CNN, FOX and CBN networks.

 - Alumnus Jim Stovall is the founder and CEO of the Emmy-Award winning Narrative Television network that provides voice narration to media serving 13 million blind and visually impaired persons in the United States.

 - Alumnus Clifton Taulbert wrote The Last Train North and Once Upon a Time When We Were Colored, which was named to the New York Times bestseller list and was made into a major motion picture.